 Scientist: scientists are slightly different than experts, in that they are less professional in nature and more theoretical.
 A doctor or a pilot usually falls into the category of 'expert', while a nuclear physicist or a geneticist would qualify more as a 'scientist'.
 It's not necessarily a 'hands off' approach so much as an emphasis on research over experience.

-A level 1 scientist is generally a qualified master of their field, and will typically have either a level 2 skill in their chosen science, or a level 1 skill in multiple disciplines.
+A level 1 scientist is generally a qualified master of their field, and will typically have either a level 2 talent in their chosen science, or a level 1 talent in multiple disciplines.
 These can know anything from physics to archaeology to mathematics.
-Such contacts make great sources of information on the obscure when a character needs it - or at the very least serve as peers to bounce ideas off of if they possess like skill.
+Such contacts make great sources of information on the obscure when a character needs it - or at the very least serve as peers to bounce ideas off of if they possess like talents.

 Level 1 trivia contacts know a whole lot about something obscure and usually irrelevant to most people.
-This can be the long-buried rules of a thirty year old super hero role playing game, everyone that ever appeared on Hollywood Squares ™, or even a thorough history of McDonalds ™.
+This can be the long-buried rules of a thirty-five year old super-hero role-playing game, everyone that ever appeared on Hollywood Squares ™, or even a thorough history of McDonalds ™.
 There are reasons someone might know this stuff, but such reasons escape most folks.